-- CO1 Acquire the knowledge of the drawings, procedures and different estimating methods of Buildings. - CO2 Acquire the knowledge of Estimate the Quantities of RCC, Road Works. - CO3 Recognize and Realise the importance of specifications and Estimate the unit Rate for different Engineering Works. - CO4 To Gain the Knowledge on PWD accounts and Procedures of works and Tendering Process.
+- 1 Acquire the knowledge of the drawings, procedures and different estimating methods of buildings. - 2 Estimate Quantities of RCC and Road works. - 3 Recognise the importance of specifications and estimate the unit Rate for different engineering works. - 4 Gain knowledge on PWD accounts and Procedure of works like tendering.